-As a result of changes in accounting policies and presentation, certain figures for Rabobank Group at and for the years ended 31 December 2008 and 31 December 2007 in this Prospectus have been restated.
-See 'Important Information - Presentation of financial information - Change in accounting policies' and Note 2 to the consolidated financial statements for Rabobank Group for the year ended 31 December 2009 and for the year ended 31 December 2008.
-Where the year ended 31 December 2009 is compared with the year ended 31 December 2008, the restated figures for 2008 are discussed.
-Only the restated figures for 2007 are presented in this Prospectus.
+As a result of changes in accounting policies and presentation, certain figures for Rabobank Group for the year ended 31 December 2009 in this Prospectus have been restated in the consolidated financial statements for the year ended 31 December 2010.
+With effect from 1 January 2010, the treatment of impairments of "Loans to customers" previously classified as "Available-for-sale financial assets" has changed compared with the 2009 Consolidated Financial Statements.
+See the Consolidated Financial Statements 2010 Rabobank Group, under note 2.1.1, "Changes in accounting policies and presentation".
+Where the year ended 31 December 2010 is compared with the year ended 31 December 2009, the restated figures for 2009 are discussed.